 Washington Square Park is one of the most iconic spots in New York City for photos.
-Whether you want to get photos by the fountain, the arch, or just cuddled up on a bench enjoying the scenery, there are many great wedding photography opportunities.
+There are many great wedding photography opportunities, whether you want to get photos by the fountain, the arch, or just cuddled up on a bench enjoying the scenery.

 As with other tourist-filled areas on this list, you’re more likely to get some privacy if we head over early in the morning or on a weekday.

 26. Guggenheim Museum